 If you notice any of the above symptoms in your child you may want to get your child’s eyesight checked for any undetected conditions.

 #3 Difficulty Differentiating Colours

-If your child is struggling to tell identify colours, or read texts and images where numerous colours are involved, then they may be colour-blind.
-Certain colours such as blue and yellow or red and green can be particularly hard to distinguish for sufferers.
+If your child is struggling to identify colours, or read texts and images where numerous colours are involved, then they may be colour-blind.
+Certain colours such as blue and yellow or red and green can be particularly hard to distinguish for children with the condition.